 - 12.6 TRAN4 encourages development to introduce sustainable travel.
 In this instance a secure bike storage area has been provided and the development site is well located to public transport routes. - 12.7 ENV3 and SAD EOS9 refers to well-designed schemes that provide quality living environments.
 The proposed layout and design are considered to be acceptable, therefore, the proposed development is considered to have met the policy guidance set out in BCCS Policy ENV3 and SAD Policy EOS9. - 12.8 ENV5 considers the need to minimise flood risk etc and the imposition of a drainage condition as part of the recommendation would assist in mitigating against this. - 12.9 ENV8 and the Black Country Air Quality SPD considers the need to minimise the impacts of air quality and recommends mitigation measures for minor development.
 In this instance this is a construction environmental management plan.
-This would be conditioned as part of the recommendation. - 12.10SAD H2 refers to new developments being on brownfield land and compatible with other policies, of which the proposal is compliant. - 12.11SAD DC6 confirms that conditions will be used to ensure that the relevant and necessary information relating to ground conditions and remediation measures are fully addressed.
-In this instance this is site investigation and remediation, which would be conditioned as part of the recommendation. - 12.12SAD DM8 ensures the design and Installation of satisfactory shop front roller shutters and this would be conditioned as part of the recommendation.
+This would be conditioned as part of the recommendation. - 12.10CEN6 ensures that existing facilities that meet day-to-day needs will not be undermined by new retail proposals.
+With the removal of the proposed new retail unit, the amended scheme is considered to have met the policy guidance set out in BCCS Policy CEN6. - 12.11CEN7 ensures that there is a clear presumption in favour of focusing development in centres.
+With the removal of the proposed new retail unit, the amended scheme is considered to have met the policy guidance set out in BCCS Policy CEN7. - 12.12SAD H2 refers to new developments being on brownfield land and compatible with other policies, of which the proposal is compliant. - 12.13SAD DC6 confirms that conditions will be used to ensure that the relevant and necessary information relating to ground conditions and remediation measures are fully addressed.
+In this instance this is site investigation and remediation, which would be conditioned as part of the recommendation.

+12.14SAD DM8 ensures the design and Installation of satisfactory shop front roller shutters, and this would be conditioned as part of the recommendation.